Only too happy to answer lots and lots of questions. After all, that’s what got me here!

-I didn’t think of it until this year!
+I didn’t think of it until years later!
 After the wins, a lot of people asked me about the experience, the journey and (of course) the prizes.
 They’d also ask if I had any tips or techniques that helped me, and that could possibly help them if they ever went on a game show.
 I do.

 And since so many of my friends and acquaintances were asking, I thought there’d be a lot of people in the wider world who’d be curious, too.
 And it’s only now that I’ve educated myself about how to construct a blog, that I’ve been able to share the information like this.

 What’s it like, having half a million dollars of gold bullion?

 Actually, I don’t know.
 The show gave me the option of taking the cash instead, I didn’t know anything about gold at the time, the actual gold was stored in Perth (on the other side of the country) , and I thought the cash would be handier, so I took it.
 At the time (August 2005), gold was trading at $575.23 per ounce, so $500 000 worth of gold would have been just under 27 kilograms (just under 60 lbs).
 Or 27 of these.